MengzhiJ/Biodiversity-of-mudflat-intertidal-viromes-along-the-Chinese-coasts/README.md

 ##### 5. iphop_output
 The full outputs of iphop v1.3.2 (false ratio < 10%), including the host prediction of intertidal viruses.
 ##### 6. kegg-decoder_output
 This subfolder includes the metabolic pathway annotations of microbial operational taxonomic units (mOTUs) belonging to Deltaproteobacteria, Thermodesulfobacteria, and Thaumarchaeota conducted by KEGG-Decoder module.
-Of these, the list files indicate the completeness of each metabolic pathway involved for each mOTUs.
+Of these, the list files indicate the completeness of each metabolic pathway involved for each mOTU, while the xlsx file includes the abundances and VHRs of these lineages used for correlation analysis.
 ##### 7. viralRefseq_align_output
 The identification of viral-like genes within intertidal viruses based on the viral RefSeq.
 ##### 8. virsorter2_viralrecall_output